taocpp/PEGTL/doc/Control-and-Normal.md

 The `normal` control is the default control of the PEGTL.

-It implements all required control functions in a way that provides for "normal" parsing behaviour.
+It implements all required control functions in a way that provides for "normal" parsing behavior.
 It also adds two features, the [`enable`](#enable) variable and the possibility to [delegate matching to an action](Actions-and-States.md#match).
 The optional `unwind()` function is **not** implemented.